Non Hodgkin Lymphoma Clinical Trial

 7. Measurable disease by CT scan (≥1.5 cm) or evidence of blood, gastrointestinal, skin, bone marrow or spleen involvement

-8. Prior CAR T cell therapy is allowed if at least 90 days has elapsed prior to leukapheresis procedure
+8. Prior CAR T cell therapy is allowed if at least 3 months have elapsed prior to leukapheresis procedure i.
+If participant received prior CD19-CAR T cells persistence must be evaluated and found to be <5% prior to leukapheresis procedure

 9. Fully recovered from the acute toxic effects (except alopecia) to ≤ Grade 1 to prior anti-cancer therapy

 10. No known contraindications to leukapheresis, steroids or tocilizumab.

 11. Total bilirubin ≤ 1.5 X ULN (unless has Gilbert's disease), then ≥ 3.0 x ULN and direct bilirubin ≤ 1.5 x ULN)

 12. Blood counts:

 Absolute Neutrophil count (ANC ≥1000 cells/ul)*